PINSystems/downtimeMon/README.md

 5) Execute:  sudo python3 downtimeMon.install.py
 6) After execution is verified, the folder created in step 2 can be deleted

-The installation process -------------------
-a) first makes sure the downtimeMon services aren't running

-b) Then it creates the following folders, if they don't already exist:
+The installation process first makes sure the downtimeMon services aren't running Then it creates the following folders, if they don't already exist:
     /etc/downtimeMon
     /etc/downtimeMon/logs

-c) It then removes any/all files from /etc/downtimeMon/

-d) Then it copies the following files to /etc/downtimeMon/
+It then removes any/all files from /etc/downtimeMon/ Then it copies the following files to /etc/downtimeMon/
     downtimeMon.py
     downtimeMonServer.py
     downtimeMon.info.txt

-e) Then it copies the following files to /etc/systemd/system/
+Then it copies the following files to /etc/systemd/system/
     downtimeMon.service
     downtimeMonServer.service
-    t
-f) Then it registers and starts the services:
+Then it registers and starts the services:
     downtimeMon
     downtimeMonServer